Meet some newer members

 Education and work prior to entering: Bachelor’s of Science from University of Incarnate Word in San Antonio, Master’s in Educational Administration and Supervision from Texas A&M-Corpus Christi University.
 Head Volleyball Coach, Physical Education Teacher, Women’s Athletic Coordinator, Interim Assistant Principal

-Education/ministries since joining: Providence Food Pantry, White Violet Center for Eco-Justice, Saint Mary of-the Woods College Faith Leader, Assistant Principal, Physical Education Teacher at St. Patrick School in Terre Haute and Volleyball Coach.
-Currently ministers as children’s program director and outreach coordinator at Miracle Place neighborhood ministry in Indianapolis.
+Education/ministries since joining: Providence Food Pantry; White Violet Center for Eco-Justice; Saint Mary of-the Woods College Faith Leader; Assistant Principal, Physical Education Teacher at St. Patrick School in Terre Haute; Volleyball Coach; Children’s program director and outreach coordinator at Miracle Place neighborhood ministry in Indianapolis.
+Currently ministers as vocations director for the Sisters of Providence.

 Interests and hobbies: Prayer through art, photography, hiking, camping, swimming, watching movies with friends